FarronF/limerick-council-meetings/meetings/2024/09/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of The Municipal District of Newcastle West 3rd July 2024.md

 In proposing the Motion, Councillor Scanlan referred to the speed of traffic on the R522 at

 Killeline and to the speed indicator sign on this roadway.
-In replying, the Executive Engineer--- 7
+In replying, the Executive Engineer
+---
+7

 stated that road markings are to be installed at this location shortly and the speed indicator